 The group was given a guided tour of the Koolanooka mine‐site and a given a briefing on project

 environmental initiatives and offsets.
-SMC took the opportunity to demonstrate to the Minister how
+SMG took the opportunity to demonstrate to the Minister how

 our environmental commitments, obligations and conditions specific to our approval have been

 translated into practical registers, programs and management systems.

 Environmental initiatives that SMG is undertaking were presented to the group and included the

 SMG has received feedback from the Department of Mines and Petroleum that the standard of rehabilitation in SMG’s areas of exploration is of a very high standard.
 Notwithstanding this, SMG is committed to going “above and beyond” legislative requirements in recognition of the sensitive environment in which it operates.